GreaterGoodCorp/SuperHelper/README.md

 * Version `0.2.0`: Added a new module `Builtins.Stenographer` and restructured the code completely.

 * Version `0.3.0`: Improved configuration manager, implemented new core utilities and fixed loads of bugs.

+* Version `0.3.1`: Fixed an urgent an undisclosed bug.

 ## Contributing